iiivnv/booksrest/README.md

 # How to run the Server
 In the current directory run command and verify two messages below:
-> $ python server.py
+> $ python server.py<br />
 > INFO.
-Server is listening to localhost:8080.
+Server is listening to localhost:8080.<br />
-> DB exists and tables created.
+> DB exists and tables created.<br />

-This command will run server on localhost:8080
+This command will run server on localhost:8080<br />
 The SQLite database file adevatest.db will be created in the current folder.

 This Server uses standard SimpleHTTPServer which is part of Python 2.7 so it is not needed to install any other Python packages except one which is part of requirements.
-Thi s package is anapioficeandfire-python.
+This package is 'anapioficeandfire-python'.
 To install it to Python 2.7 use:
 > sudo pip2 anapioficeandfire

 For testing use queries from task description.